 A. Safeguarding Policy

-Broadmayne First School takes seriously our duty to safeguard and promote the welfare of the children and young people in our care.
-We recognise that the welfare of the child is paramount: the needs and wishes of each child will be put first.
+Broadmayne First School recognises that the welfare of the child is paramount: the needs and wishes of each child will be put first.
 Throughout this document, 'child' refers to a young person under the age of 18.